 Are Poinsettias Really Deadly to Dogs?

-Poinsettias have received an undeserved bad rap thanks to a rumor that began in the early 20th century claiming a child had died after accidentally ingesting poinsettia leaves.
-Even though the story wasn't true, many parents and pet owners became afraid to risk having poinsettias around.
+Poinsettias have received an undeserved bad reputation thanks to a rumor that began in the early 20th century claiming a child had died after accidentally ingesting poinsettia leaves.
+Even though the story wasn't true, many parents and pet owners were afraid to risk having poinsettias around.
 Researchers at Ohio State University found that a 50-pound child would have to eat more than 500 poinsettia leaves to incur any ill effect.
 Translating that figure to your furry pals, even a small dog would have to eat a huge amount of poinsettia matter to have a serious reaction.
 Make no mistake, poinsettias can definitely be mildly irritating, but they aren't deadly.

 Highly Dangerous Holiday Plants

-While poinsettias may not pose much of a threat, other holiday plants can have more serious effects on your dog.
-Christmas and English holly have spiny leaves and toxic chemicals that can result in severe tummy upset if your dog eats some.
+While poinsettias don't pose much of a threat, other holiday plants can have more serious effects on your dog.
+For example, Christmas and English holly have spiny leaves and toxic chemicals that can result in severe tummy upset if your dog eats some.
 If your pup starts drooling, smacking his lips or shaking his head, it could be a sign he got a hold of some holly.
 Mistletoe in large amounts can lead to seizures and even death, but in small amounts typically causes mild stomach upset.
 The most dangerous plant seen around the holidays are lilies.
 Eating even a small amount of lily can lead to kidney failure.
 All parts of the plant, including pollen, are considered dangerous.
 Always check any holiday plants before bringing them into your home, and keep them out of reach of your pooch.